-Life was good when your cubical was as big as the prairie.
+Life is good when your cubical is as big as the prairie.
 Not many women would agree.
-She, on the other hand, had been a tomboy since the doctor cut the cord, separating her from the feminine, and allowing her to run with the males of the family.
+Brooke, on the other hand, had been a tomboy since the doctor cut the cord, separating her from the feminine, and allowing her to run with the males of the family.

 She hasn’t slowed down since.

-Julie leaned forward, her expression full of mischief.
+Julie leaned forward, her expression borderline bitchy.
 “Twenty bucks says you won’t go over to his place with a hot dish and introduce yourself.”

 Twenty bucks said she’d be right.

-Truth was, thanks to the cowboy hat, that man was a living fantasy standing ten or so feet away from her, leaning against his raised truck.
+Truth was, thanks to the cowboy hat, that man was a living, breathing fantasy standing ten or so feet away from her, leaning against his raised truck.
 Mostly because it shrouded the man in mystery.

 A couple days’ worth of whiskers shaded the lower half of his face.
 Full lips pulled back in a half-grin, showing off straight, white teeth.
-Toned, tanned arms with all those corded muscles in the forearms and rounded muscle in his shoulders.
+Toned, tanned arms with corded muscles in his forearms and rounded muscle in his shoulders.

-She could sit here all day and just watch him.
+She could sit there all day and just watch him.

 That’s all a woman needed—the fantasy.
 Because once you pulled that hat off, and the cowboy started talking, reality was a hard pill to swallow.